 If you’ve ever wanted to explore Antarctica’s rugged landscape, hike the wildflower-carpeted mountains of New Zealand’s Sub-Antarctic Islands, or cruise the Amazon River, a small ship voyage is an excellent way to make those dreams come true.

-Using some of the world’s best-chartered vessels, which are carefully selected for the respective regions they travel (taking anywhere from 26 to 160 passengers), Zegrahm specializes in organizing expeditions to relatively unspoiled, remote destinations.
+Using some of the world’s best-chartered vessels, which are carefully selected for the respective regions they travel (taking anywhere from 26 to 160 passengers), Zegrahm specializes in organizing expeditions to remote and unspoiled destinations.
 Each trip is designed to offer travelers a unique opportunity to check items off their bucket list.

 Jon Nicholson, Zegrahm’s Director of Planning & Product, shares this fond memory: “I won’t forget landing at the island of Tikopia on the Solomon Islands via Zodiac.
 The village was all out waiting for us, as they rarely have a ship stop by.
 Landing on the beach surrounded by 50 kids, all of whom were genuinely excited to see us, was an unforgettable experience.”